laralove143/timezoner/README.md

 ### something else? how could this happen??

-please [join the support server] and tell me
+please [join the server] and tell me

 ## let's get in touch